kjx98/cgo-talib/README.md

 Install the dependencies then run

 ```
-$ go install github.com/kjx98/talib
+$ go install github.com/kjx98/cgo-talib
 ```

 ### Dependencies

-To use TA-Lib for python, you need to have the [TA-Lib](http://ta-lib.org/hdr_dw.html) already installed:
+To use TA-Lib for go, you need to have the [TA-Lib](http://ta-lib.org/hdr_dw.html) already installed:

 ##### Mac OS X